Taranto: 2006 municipal bankruptcy

+Geography

 Taranto faces the Ionian Sea.
 It is 14.5 m above sea level.
 It was built on a plain running north/north-west–southeast, and surrounded by the Murgia plateau from the north-west to the east.
 Its territory extends for 209.64 km2 and is mostly underwater.
 It is characterised by three natural peninsulas and a man-made island, formed by digging a ditch during the construction of Aragon Castle.
 The city is known as the "city of two seas" because it is washed by the Big Sea in the bay between Punta Rondinella to the northwest and Capo San Dante to the south, and by the vast reservoir of the Little Sea.

 Big Sea and Little Sea

-The Big Sea is frequently known as the Big Sea bay as that is where ships harbour.
-It is separated from the Little Sea by a cape which closes the gulf, leading to the artificial island.
+The Big Sea (or "Mare Grande") is frequently known as the Big Sea bay as that is where ships harbour.
+It is separated from the Little Sea (or "Mare Piccolo") by a cape which closes the gulf, leading to the artificial island.
 This island formed the heart of the original city and it is connected to the mainland by the Ponte di Porta Napoli and the Ponte Girevole.
 The Big Sea is separated from the Ionian Sea by the Capo San Vito, the Isole Cheradi of St Peter and St Paul, and the three islands of San Nicolicchio, which are completely incorporated by the ILVA steelworks.
 The latter form a little archipelago which closes off the arc creating the natural Big Sea bay.

 The Little Sea is considered to be a lagoon so it presents problems of water exchange.
 It is virtually divided into two by the Ponte Punta Penna Pizzone, which joins the Punta Penna to the Punta Pizzone.
 The first of these forms a rough triangle, whose corners are the opening to the east and the Porta Napoli channel linking it to the Big Sea in the west.
 The second half forms an ellipse whose major axis measures almost 5 km from the south-west to the north-east.
 The Galeso river flows into the first half.

 The two water bodies have slightly different winds and tides and their underwater springs have different salinities.
 These affect the currents on the surface and in the depths of the Big Sea and the two halves of the Little Sea.
 In the Big Sea and in the northern part of the Little Sea, there are some underwater springs called citri, which carry undrinkable freshwater together with salt water.
 This creates the ideal biological conditions for cultivating Mediterranean mussels, known locally as cozze.